YunoHost/doc/pages/02.administer/20.backups/05.evaluate/evaluate.md

 ## What is a good backup ?

-A good backup consists of at least **3 copies of the data**- (including the original data), on at least **2 separate storages**, in at least **2 separate locations** - (far enough apart) and ideally with 2 separate methods.
+A good backup consists of at least **3 copies of the data** (including the original data), on at least **2 separate storages**, in at least **2 separate locations** (far enough apart) and ideally with 2 separate methods.
 If your backups are encrypted **these rules also apply to the decryption phrase/key**.

-A good backup is also in many cases, a recent backup, so it takes either a lot of rigor or to **automate*- the process.
+A good backup is also in many cases, a recent backup, so it takes either a lot of rigor or to **automate** the process.

 A good backup is checked regularly to ensure the effectiveness and integrity of the data.

-Finally, a good backup is one that is **restorable within an acceptable timeframe*- for you.
+Finally, a good backup is one that is **restorable within an acceptable timeframe** for you.
 Remember to document your restoration method and to estimate the transfer time of a copy, especially if the Internet connections involved are not symmetrical.

 !!!
 Example of **a robust and comfortable combination**: